dense-analysis/sea/README.md

   security profile, as there is no web app to exploit.
 - **Optimized Matching**: Regex rules are evaluated once per request using NGINX's `map` directive.
 Enable `pcre_jit` for the best performance.
+- **Question Detection**: Queries ending with a question mark are automatically routed to ChatGPT.

 ## Installation